ZenulAbidin/pywallet/README.rst

 \

-**Simple BIP32 (HD) wallet creation for: BTC, BTX, RVN, MXT, BTG, BCH, ETH, LTC, DASH, DOGE**
+**Simple BIP32 (HD) wallet creation for: BTC, BCH, ETH, LTC, DASH, USDT (Omni), DOGE**

 BIP32 (or HD for "hierarchical deterministic") wallets allow you to create child wallets which can only generate public keys and don't expose a private key to an insecure server.

-This library simplify the process of creating new wallets for the BTC, BTX, RVN, MXT, BTG, BCH, ETH, LTC, DASH and DOGE cryptocurrencies.
+This library simplifies the process of creating new wallets for the BTC, BCH, ETH, LTC, DASH, USDT (Omni) and DOGE cryptocurrencies.
+In addition, it can also create Bitcoin Bech32 addresses for all supported witness versions.

 This is a fork of `PyWallet <https://github.com/ranaroussi/pywallet>` with support for more coins, and some bugfixes.